 No, you may only renew your CPT at the beginning of the next semester.

-You may be eligible to register for the maximum 6 total units allowed by the department for work experience or 6 units of WE-088A during the whole study at SJCC.
+You may be eligible to register for the maximum 6 total units allowed by the department for work experience or 6 units of WE-088A during your whole study at SJCC.

 During the Fall and Spring semester, you may work part-time.
 Part-time CPT is 20 hours or less per week.
 During the summer, you may work full-time.
 Full-time CPT is more than 20 hours per week.